jacob1st/Chat-Application/README.md

 To host the server on a LAN:

   - Check the IP address of the machine that will be hosting the server: If on windows, open CMD and run "ipconfig".
-On Linux, open Terminal and run "ifc
+On Linux, open Terminal and run "ifconfig".

-onfig".
   - You can leave the ADDR variable in server.py blank, and simply run the file.
 This will start up the server.
   - To connect from another machine from the same LAN, change the ADDR variable in client.py to the IP address from before, then run the file.